TritonDataCenter/manta/docs/user-guide/storage-reference.md

     x-response-time: 7
     x-server-name: fef8c5b8-3483-458f-95dc-7d9172ecefd1

-If no `origin` header is sent, the system assumes the request is not originating from a browser and the original list of values is echoed back.
+If no `origin` header is sent, the system assumes that the request did not originate from a browser and the original list of values is echoed back.
 While this behavior does not conform to the CORS specification, it does allow you to administratively see